petrkeil/website/positions.md

 ## Postdoc

-I offer a 2-year **full-time postdoctoral position** in macroecology, ecological statistics, or biodiversity science, with earliest starting date of 1 Sep 2020.
+I offer a 2-year **full-time postdoctoral position** in macroecology, ecological statistics, or biodiversity science.
+The research topic will be related to patterns and drivers of biodiversity and its patterns in space and time, and across scales - have a look at my [Research](https://petrkeil.github.io/website//research/) to get an overview of my interests.
+Ideally, we will negotiate a topic that also suits your interest/expertise.
+Although I generally focus on terrestrial taxa (plants, vertebrates, insects), I am quite flexible in this respect.
+Elements of evolutionaly biology or applied conservation issues are also highly interesting.
+Overall, I highly value independent ideas and initiative, and thus I strongly encourage potential candidates to propose a topic.
+Also, work done in my lab will be primarily computational, with emphasis on statistical modelling and simulations (in R, Python, or similar) and geographic information systems (GIS).
+However, I am open to solid ideas for fieldwork.

+The earliest starting date is 1 Sep 2020.
+Deadline for applications is **31 March 2020**.
 The salary is ca 1980 EUR/month gross (ca 1450-1650 EUR/month net, depending on family situation and other circumstances).

 Requirements: